Serendipity2-0/TradeManV1/Executor/ExecutorUtils/LoggingCenter/SignalLogValidator/SignalLogValidator.md

 Name: SignalLogValidator
 Status:TBI
-Description:1. match the values from the user/strategies, strategy signal firebase db with the broker api
+Description:1. match the values from the user/strategies, strategy signal firebase db with the broker api eod
-            2. Notification if there is any mismatch in the values
-            3. Notification if there is any extra/error trades SampleData:order_details_dict,broker_order_details.json
+            2. Notification if there is any extra/error trades SampleData:order_details_dict,broker_order_details.json
 Dependencies:[FireBaseUtils,LoggingCenterUtils]